abstract-open-solutions/djc.recipe/djc/recipe/README.txt

 language-code
     The language code: defaults to ``en-us``

+server-mail
+    The email address from which site-generate mails come from.
+Defaults to ``root@localhost``

 admins
     The list of site admins, in *RFC822* form.
 Defaults to ``John Smith <root@localhost>``